KNITPhoenix/MIRACLE/README.md

 ## Preparing data and pretrained checkpoints

 ### Datasets used in training, validation and testing
-The Proposed dataset, called POC-L is acquired from real lung cancer surgery patients, which went through a surgery at a well reknowned cancer research hospital.
+The Proposed dataset, called POC-L is acquired from real lung cancer surgery patients, which went through a surgery at Roswell Park Comprehensive Cancer Center, Buffalo, NY, USA.

 **Dataset statistics:**
-- 3094 patients that have went through Lung cancer surgery from 2009-2023, in well reknowned hospital and cancer research institute
+- 3094 patients that have went through Lung cancer surgery from 2009-2023, in Roswell Park Comprehensive Cancer Center
 - Patients were split into training (2,694; 22.6% complications), validation (200; 47.5%) and testing (200; 53.5%) splits
 - 57% of patients are female and 43% male
 - Dataset is dominated with White ethnicity patients with representations from African-American and Asian populations